Shimmyland/nodejs-koala42-tech-assessment/README.md

 ## Question
 - Which technologies would you choose and why?
 - How would you approach this assignment?
 What would you do differently?
-- How would you allocate time for this assessment?
+- How would you allocate your time on this assessment?
+Where would you start?
 - What’s your opinion on my `tsconfig.json` and `tsconfig.build.json`?
 I’d love some feedback. (i’m self-taught)
 - Are there better package versions I should’ve considered, or things I missed?